madetech/handbook/roles/engineer.md

 We need someone:

  - to lead implementations of application and system level design
- - to actively promote the evolution of existing application architecture
+ - to promote the evolution of existing application architecture

+We expect someone exhibiting the trait:

+ - to need less than 1 day per week of Technical Director involvement in architectural planning and implementation
+ - to lead architectural decisions across two or more teams
+ - to lead improvements to two or more applications

 ### +Customer